-- The first Asian-Pacific-American woman elected to Congress, Patsy Mink of Hawaii, won election to the House in 1964.
+- There have been 16 Asian-Pacific-American (APA) women who have served in Congress.
+The first APA woman elected to Congress, Patsy Mink of Hawaii, won election to the House in 1964.

-- The first African-American woman elected to Congress, Shirley Chisholm of New York, won election to the House in 1968.
+- There have been 50 African-American women who have served in Congress.
+The first African-American woman elected to Congress, Shirley Chisholm of New York, won election to the House in 1968.

-- The first Hispanic-American woman elected to Congress, Ileana Ros-Lehtinen of Florida, won election to the House in 1989.
+- There have been 23 Hispanic-American women who have served in Congress.
+The first Hispanic-American woman elected to Congress, Ileana Ros-Lehtinen of Florida, won election to the House in 1989.

-- The first woman in color elected to the Senate was Carol Moseley Braun of Illinois in 1992.
+- The first woman of color elected to the Senate was Carol Moseley Braun of Illinois in 1992.

 - The first woman of color elected to both chambers was Mazie K. Hirono of Hawaii, who was elected to the United States Senate in 2012.